Andrey Denyer

-Andrey Ivanovich Denyer, born Heinrich Johann Denier (Russian: Андрей Иванович Деньер; 1820, Mogilev - 3 March 1892, St. Petersburg) was a Russian portrait photographer and artist.
+Heinrich Johann Denier, russified as Andrey Ivanovich Denyer, (1820, Mogilev - 3 March 1892, St. Petersburg) was a Russian photographer of Swiss descent, particularly known for his portraits.

 Biography

 He was born to an immigrant family from Switzerland.
 After completing his primary education in Mogilev, he enrolled at the Imperial Academy of Fine Arts, where he studied history painting under the tutelage of Karl Bryullov.
 During those years, he also developed an interest in the new art of photography.